infohelpatlas-prog/helpatlas-privacy-policy/index.md

 ## 8) Contact

-For privacy questions, contact the developer using the support email listed on the Google Play Store page.
+For privacy questions, contact the developer at infohelpatlas@gmail.com.